 Direct to substrate printing is a process that applies images directly to the substrate surface.

 In printing, a substrate is the base material that the image will be printed on such a plastic film, glass, paper, canvas or other textile products.
 Before the advent of substrate printing, the desired effect was achieved by printing labels or vinyl decals that were then applied to a substrate.

 PRI Graphics in Phoenix Arizona offers exceptional, large format flatbed printing services.
 In this post, our Phoenix printers will explore how advancements in direct to substrate printing technology and equipment have rapidly evolved making substrate printing more affordable and practical.

-Direct to substrate printing is done using a large flatbed UV substrate printer.
+When you print direct to substrate, it is done using a large flatbed UV substrate printer.
 This printer is capable of applying ink containing acrylic monomers that can then be bonded together to almost any flat substrate.
 Once the monomers are applied, the substrate is passed through a strong UV light for curing.
 The curing process polymerizes (binds together) the monomers.
 This process forms the desired image and adheres the impression to the substrate material.

 The substrate printing process can be used to print directly onto durable, long-lasting surfaces such as, among others, foam core, aluminum/metal, Masonite, MDF and MDO Plywood.

 More flexible materials can be printed on as well including Flexible PVC, Corrugated boxes, Magnetics and Metallics, DiBond/E-Panel, Styrene, Plexiglass, Ultra Board (in Black or White), and PVC-Sinatra.

-Direct to substrate printing provides you with a substantial range of alternate choices to fit the specific needs of your project or business.
+A direct to substrate printer provides you with a substantial range of alternate choices to fit the specific needs of your project or business.
 Whether it’s indoor promotional announcements or stunning outdoor signage you need, direct to substrate printing provides weather resistance, durability, flexibility, and reusability.

 PRI Graphics is a family run, Arizona printing company.
 Our in-house professionals include a graphics design team as well as printing experts who are highly trained direct to substrate printing specialists.
 We can provide you with professional advice and exceptional printing materials, no matter what the size of your project or budget.

 Visit this Printwiki page for more information on Textile Printing Subtrates.